perpetualCreations/dotfiles/README.md

 The CPU frequency presented is the average of all cores, the default configuration Conky generates only pulls frequency data from the first core.

 If your main network interface is not `wlan0`, please change the Conky configuration at `.config/conky/conky.conf`, replacing all instances of `wlan0` with your network interface's name.

+For transparency to work, please make sure your system as a compositor.
+Some window managers (i.e kwin) have a compositor bundled. i3 does not, you'll need to install something like `picom`.

 ### Glava
 Doesn't autostart very well, however otherwise works fine.